kunfa/pqrBayes/README.md

 ### pqrBayes 1.0.3 \[2024-12-20\]

-- Fixed the issue of no output in the VCselect() function.
+- Fixed the issue of no output in the VCselect() function and added examples.
+- Updated the list of pqrBayes output objects.
-- Added non-robust methods.
+- Added non-robust methods and corresponding examples.
 - Updated the documentation.

 ## Methods